AliSafari-IT/asafarim-src/docs/design-patterns/overview.md

 ## What’s a design pattern?

-Design patterns are sort of blueprints that by customization you can solve a recurring design problem. [[Read More](https://refactoring.guru/design-patterns/what-is-pattern)]
+Design patterns are sort of blueprints that by customization you can solve a recurring design problem. [[Read More](https://refactoring.guru/design-patterns/book)]

 ## Catalog of design patterns

-The catalog of Gang-of-Four ([GOF](https://refactoring.guru/design-patterns/catalog)) patterns:
+The catalog of Gang-of-Four (the same refernce as mentioned above) classifies the design patterns as follows:
 <table>
 <tr>
 <th>Creational patterns</th>   <th>Structural patterns</th>   <th>Behavioral patterns</th>